 Students interested in environmental policy or history should know that Irkutsk is often considered Russia’s environmental capital.
 Those interested in studying Russian should know that English is relatively rare in Irkutsk.
 This, combined with the friendliness of the locals, makes Irkutsk an ideal location for true Russian immersion.

 Irkutsk is low, spread-out city.
-Despite a population of 600,000, the city feels small.
+Despite a population of about 600,000, the city feels small.
 The city center is still dominated by older, pre-soviet, wooden buildings, giving Irkutsk a distinctly Russian, distinctly provincial feel.
 Irkutsk is also a young city; young people migrate here from all over Siberia seeking educational opportunity and employment.
 Students find meeting local peers and finding entertainment – from coffee and clubs to sports and regional travel – quite easy.

 Irkutsk’s quaint charm, cultural offerings, and surrounding natural beauty make for an active and rewarding study experience.